-ALREADY shaping up to be one of the albums of the year, Wolf Alice have unveiled the second track to be taken from their highly anticipated sophomore record Visions Of A Life.
+ALREADY shaping up to be one of the albums of the year, Wolf Alice unveiled the second track to be taken from their highly anticipated sophomore record Visions Of A Life last month.

-A band who have balked in the face of expectation since the very beginning of their career, last month’s comeback single ‘Yuk Foo’ saw the four-piece return in the most incendiary and uncompromising fashion.
-However, those expecting a similarly thunderous follow-up will be left surprised by this latest offering as it couldn’t be more different.
+A band who have balked in the face of expectation since the very beginning of their career, their comeback single ‘Yuk Foo’ saw the four-piece return in the most incendiary and uncompromising fashion.
+However, those expecting a similarly thunderous follow-up were left surprised by their latest offering as it couldn’t have been more different.

-‘Don’t Delete The Kisses’ is a mesmerising departure from what came before it and is perhaps the band’s most synth-heavy tune to date.
+A mesmerising departure from what came before it, ‘Don’t Delete The Kisses’ perhaps the band’s most synth-heavy tune to date.
 Recalling ‘The Wonderwhy’ from their glorious debut album My Love Is Cool, Ellie Rowsell speaks the lyrics as if delivering a beautifully written poem; all while wrestling with the nagging self-doubt that comes with love and lust in the modern world.

 With her echoing vocals at their most entrancing, a dreamy combination of crisp percussion, swirling guitar parts and shimmering synths come together to create one of the band’s most beautifully crafted tracks to date.

 From the seething punk rage of ‘Yuk Foo’ to the starry-eyed shoegaze of ‘Don’t Delete The Kisses’, Wolf Alice have shown that there is no end to their creative potential.
 On their debut album, the four-piece displayed many sides to their abilities; and it seems that we can expect more of the same from the four-piece.

 The track has now been accompanied by a touching new video which charts a relationship through highs and lows across several train journeys.